lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     *   **(New)** Type `/propose` in my project's specific Telegram channel, and have the bot guide me through adding details (like duration and context) via DM, then automatically post the formatted proposal back to that same project channel.
     *   **(New)** When I DM the bot with `/propose`, if the bot is configured to work with multiple community channels, I want to be asked and be able to select which channel my proposal is for.
     *   Be notified when my proposal is created and when its deadline passes and results are published.
-    *   Be able to add more context about my proposal to the bot (e.g., by uploading a document or chatting with the bot about it), so users asking about my proposal can get more detailed information.
+    *   Be able to add more context about my proposal to the bot using `/add_doc <proposal_id>` (e.g., by uploading a document or chatting with the bot about it), so users asking about my proposal can get more detailed information.
     *   Be able to edit the title, description, or options of my proposal if no votes have been cast yet.
     *   Be able to cancel my active proposals before their deadline.
+    *   Be able to edit a document I previously added to my proposal using `/edit_doc <document_id>`.
+    *   Be able to delete a document I previously added to my proposal using `/delete_doc <document_id>`.
 *   **As a Voter/Submitter, I want to:**
     *   Be notified in a central channel when a new proposal is available.
     *   Easily vote on a multiple-choice proposal using inline buttons in Telegram.